 Join us at Western Washington Bahá’í Summer School, where we immerse ourselves for a few days in a spiritual culture, engage in social discourse, uplifting conversation, music, arts, fun, and fellowship; and learn to transform ourselves and our communities

-Some activities you can look forward to include inspiring and engaging classes and workshops for all ages, arts, conversation on social issues, upbeat and uplifting sing-alongs, camp fires, sports and games, swimming, boating, delicious food cooked by the camp chef, time for prayer and meditation, and wonderful fellowship.
+Some activities you can look forward to include inspiring and engaging classes and workshops for all ages, arts, conversation on social issues, upbeat and uplifting sing-alongs, sports and games (tennis courts, football and soccer fields, basketball quart, rock climbing wall), beachfront access, swimming pool, hiking, delicious food, time for prayer and meditation, and wonderful fellowship!

 Children / Youth Classes

 Classes for youth, children and junior youth are broken up by grade level groups (typically Nursery – PreK, K-1st, 2nd-3rd, 4th-5th, Jr. Youth (6th-8th), and Youth (9th-12th).
 Teachers may use a variety of materials including the Teachers’ Toolbox: Lessons for National Bahá’í Schools (developed by the National Office of Education and Schools at the U.S. Bahá’í National Center).